A velocity-vorticity-pressure formulation for the steady Navier--Stokes--Brinkman--Forchheimer problem: Numerical results

 We note that for this relatively small problem we simply use a direct method for each tangent system in the linearisation process, and confirm that, in order to reach the stopping criterion on each refinement level, at most four and two Newton--Raphson iterations were needed for the small and large viscosity cases, respectively.

-In order to illustrate the need for the stabilisation parameter $\theta$ as discussed in Section~\ref{sec:discrete-problem}, we run again -- only for four coarse mesh refinement levels -- the test reported in the fourth block of Table~\ref{table:cv1} ($\mathbf{CR}-\mathbb{P}_0-\mathbb{P}_0$ modified scheme, with kinematic viscosity $\nu=10^{-4}$) and compare that block with the results in Table~\ref{table:cv2}, that use $\vartheta\in \{0,0.01,1\}$.
-Without stabilisation the method does not converge in the velocity nor vorticity, whereas for not big enough stabilisation one observes a slightly suboptimal convergence in the velocity field (as well as a larger Newton iteration count).
+In order to illustrate the need for the {stabilisation parameter $\vartheta$} as discussed in Section~\ref{sec:discrete-problem}, we run again -- only for four coarse mesh refinement levels -- the test reported in the fourth block of Table~\ref{table:cv1} ($\mathbf{CR}-\mathbb{P}_0-\mathbb{P}_0$ modified scheme, with kinematic viscosity $\nu=10^{-4}$) and compare that block with the results in Table~\ref{table:cv2}, that use $\vartheta\in \{0,0.01,1\}$. {These results determine the value of the parameter that we consider in the subsequent tests.
+We note that} without stabilisation the method does not converge in the velocity nor vorticity, whereas for not big enough stabilisation one observes a slightly suboptimal convergence in the velocity field (as well as a larger Newton iteration count). {This seems to be qualitatively consistent with the general behaviour of stabilised Crouzeix--Raviart elements for e.g. elasticity \cite{hansbo2003discontinuous}}.
 Again as in Table~\ref{table:cv1}, the energy error in the modified method is not affected by the relatively larger Bernoulli pressure error.

 We also showcase the convergence properties in 3D by considering the following smooth manufactured solutions in $\Omega = (0,1)^3$

 and take model and stabilisation parameters as follows $\nu=0.01$, $\kappa = 100$, $\rF = 10$, $\vartheta = 1$.
 The error history is presented in Table~\ref{table:cv3}, where the results are consistent with the 2D case: they confirm the optimal order of convergence in the three unknowns, and give evidence of the expected conservation properties.
 For these runs the Newton--Raphson algorithm has taken up to six iterations to converge on each mesh refinement.
 The components of the approximate solution are portrayed in Figure~\ref{fig:ex13d}.